timboettiger/action-replay-mk-iii/README.md

 #### PCB

-Further pictures as well as information about the (Action Replay board and chipset)[preservaction-pcb.md] can be found in the documentation.
+Further pictures as well as information about the [Action Replay board and chipset](preservaction-pcb.md) can be found in the documentation.

 ### Game Converters and Adapters